abhi1-2/OR-Tools-Blog/index.md

 <center><img src='https://46nuwl3acn7q25gnmb32k5qh-wpengine.netdna-ssl.com/wp-content/uploads/2018/01/memebetter.com-20180122190930.jpg' height=500></img></center>

-Like Morpheus in Matrix was in pursuit of the <b>One</b> (Neo) his whole life, we at BOX8 too are in continuous pursuit to deliver orders quickly and efficiently to our customers.
-To do so we have an army of delivery boys, but now the question is how to distribute them in all our outlets? also, how do we distribute them throughout the day?
+Like Morpheus (from The Matrix) was in pursuit of the <b>One</b> (Neo) his whole life, we at BOX8 too are in continuous pursuit to deliver orders quickly and efficiently to our customers.
+To do so we have an army of delivery boys, but now the question is how to distribute them in all our outlets?
+Also, how do we distribute them throughout the day?

 To understand the complexity of the whole problem let's list what we would like to achieve: